Academic transcripts, which provide a complete history of your education, play an important role in the graduate admission process.

 UL Lafayette Transcripts

 If you have previously attended UL Lafayette (as an undergraduate or graduate student), you do not need to provide an official transcript from UL Lafayette.
 The Graduate School will request one on your behalf.
-Please note that, if you have attended other universities, we will need new copies of all transcripts earned.
+Please note that, if you have attended other universities, we will need new copies of transcripts from these institutions.

 For International Transcripts

-All international official transcripts submitted to the Graduate School must be submitted in the institution’s native language and include an individual mark sheet and diploma/degree certificate.
+All international official transcripts submitted to the Graduate School must be submitted in the institution’s native language and include a diploma/degree certificate.

 A certified, literal/exact English translation is required for any documents not originally issued in English.

-If your transcript does not specifically state that a degree has been conferred, you also must submit an official (attested) diploma showing conferral of a degree.
+If your transcript does not specifically state that a degree has been conferred, you also must submit an official (or attested) diploma showing conferral of a degree.
+A copy from the Registrar or Controller of Examiners must be received by our office in a sealed envelope.
+Please note that transcripts must be attested by the institution that is conferring your degree.